 - Different colored sheets of felt for adding page details

-- Other accessories, such as buttons, snaps, crinkly paper, etc.
+- Various accessories such as buttons, snaps, crinkly paper, etc.

 What You Do:

 - Start by assembling the body of the book.
-Stack the felt squares, or pages, together and using a hole punch, make four evenly spaced holes in each page.
-Six pages is a good length for your first time.
+Stack the felt squares, or pages, together (you might have to do a few groups at a time) and using a hole punch, make four evenly spaced holes in each page.
+Six pages is a good length for your first book.

-- Tie the pages together with the ribbon, knotting one ribbon securely around each pair of holes.
+- Tie the pages together with the ribbon, knotting one ribbon securely around each grouping of holes.

 - It's time to make the cover!
 You can cut out felt letters or use a fabric marker to write the title right on the felt.

 - Now, make a plan for each page.
 For a Passover book, choose a theme in keeping with the celebration.
 Here are some example pages to get the creative juices flowing: